Rashid Coleman of Loving Transformation Life Coaching to be Featured on Close Up Radio

 Rashid Coleman is a certified holistic life coach and mind-body practitioner who specializes in overall personal transformation, healing past traumas, and spiritual wounds.
 His work is focused on helping us break free from self-sabotage, limiting beliefs, unloving behaviors, negative self-talk, and anything else stopping us from fulfilling our greatest potential, and achieving things we have only dreamt about.

 Rashid believes that the greatest problem we have as a society is that we do not know who we really are.
 Without knowing who we are, we cannot know our true value, and therefore, most people are lacking in self-love and self-worth, which affects self-image.
 Rashid emphasizes we are ALWAYS deserving of love, we have ALWAYS been loved exactly as we are, and we NEVER had to do anything to be worthy of that love.
-For most of us, according to Rashid, this inaccurate belief system stems from our early childhood and how we were programmed to think that we are not good enough by the unhealed people in our environment.
+For most of us though, according to Rashid, we hold inaccurate belief systems from our early childhood and how we were programmed to think we were not good enough by the unhealed people in our environment.
 It seeps into our subconscious and festers within us whenever we are put down by our parents, teachers, and our peers.
 Not to mention how society and the media have been telling us since birth how flawed we are.
-By accepting these inaccuracies as true, we are challenged with the negative effects of self-loathing, self-criticism, shame, guilt, anger, and resentment.
+By accepting these inaccuracies as true, we are challenged with the damaging effects of self-loathing, self-criticism, shame, guilt, anger, and resentment.

-The good news is it's never too late to change and believe that you are worthy, deserving, and enough exactly as you are, in this moment.
+The good news is, it's never too late to change and believe that you are worthy, deserving, and enough exactly as you are.
 Rashid helps us recognize those inaccuracies and teach us how to begin loving ourselves today.
 We can choose to live from a place of Love, gratitude, and acceptance.
-Understanding that there has never been anything wrong with you, it was just a misperception or opinion that was accepted as true.
+There has never been anything inherently wrong with you, it was just a misperception or a false opinion that was accepted as true.

 Rashid's coaching helps us focus on shifting our perspective about ourselves, our higher power, and about life to choices that just feel better.
-Self-criticism turns into self-love and self-acceptance.
+Through mindfulness practices self-criticism turns into self-love and self-acceptance.
 Judgment and condemnation turn into compassion and forgiveness.
 We are taught that since we are always deserving of love, this also includes being loving to ourselves, even in our own minds.
-To aid in this, Rashid teaches mindfulness practices so we are able to stay in the present moment instead of running programs in our minds and obsessing over the past or possible future events.
+Rashid teaches mindfulness so we are able to stay in the present moment instead of running programs in our minds and obsessing over the past or possible future events.

 Rashid is an example of a literal paradigm shift for the resilience of the human spirit.
 His warmth and radiant light were created through experiencing and overcoming many points of darkness.
 His childhood and early years were full of traumatic experiences.
-He endured years of family physical, mental, and emotional abuse, experienced gang violence living in the inner city, and battled alcoholism, depression, ptsd and panic attacks as an adult.
+He endured years of family physical, mental, and emotional abuse, experienced gang violence living in the inner city, and battled alcoholism, depression, PTSD and panic attacks as an adult.
 In 2017, at the Spiritually significant age of 33, Rashid had a spiritual awakening.
 This led to a shift in consciousness, mental awareness, and a knowing that he needed to radically change his life.
 Not just for himself but for others.
 He went on to open his practice with positive and sustainable results.
-He believes we all grow through even our most painful experiences.
-Today not only is he enlightened, healed, and joyful, he is also helping so many follow that same loving path.

-As a life coach, Rashid has powerful conversations with people that lead to change.
+As a life coach, Rashid has influential conversations with people that lead to change.
 From a Heart-centered approach, Rashid reminds us that we are all meant to live a life of joy, wellness, and abundance.
-His coaching encourages us to become more aware, enlightened, and looking at our situation from a different perspective with more positivity and renewed sense of faith.
-He helps us connect to our true and ourselves from a place of pure Love because at the core of everything he does is genuine kindness.
+His coaching encourages us to become more aware, enlightened, and to look at our situation from a different perspective with more positivity and renewed sense of faith.
+He helps us connect to ourselves from a place of pure Love because at the core of everything he does is genuine kindness.

-He is able to mentor and guide us spiritually on how to heal and gently teaches us by his own example how to walk the sacred path to a new journey of self-discovery.
-In him, we find profound Insight, wisdom, and direction towards the most loving life decisions.
+He is able to mentor and guide us spiritually and gently teaches us by his own example how to walk the sacred path to a new journey of self-discovery.
+In him, we find profound insight, wisdom, and direction towards the most loving life choices.

-Once we change our mindset and the paradigms that exist in it, the way that we perceive the world changes our experiences of the world.
+Once we change our mindset and the paradigms that exist in it, the way that we experience life changes.
 We do not see the world as it is, we see it as WE are.
-Through our own lens that we view life.
+Through our own lens that we view life based on prior experiences.
 By cleansing this lens, life becomes more vibrant, happier, and peaceful.
 This is the core of his coaching.
 Love, Wisdom, and Clarity.

 All we've ever had to be is ourselves.
-We can never be someone that we are not, though we may try to pretend, we must stand in truth.
-When we truly let go of all of the things that have been pulling us down and holding us backwards, we are catapulted forward towards the life that you have always been deserving of.
-Just be you.
-That will always be enough for YOUR people.
+That is enough.
+We can never be someone that we are not, though we may pretend to be.
+When we truly let go of all of the things that have been pulling us down and holding us backwards, we are catapulted forward towards the life that we have always been deserving of.
+We have always been worthy.
+We have always been loved.

-Close Up Radio will feature Rashid Coleman in a two-part interview with Jim Masters on February 9th at 12pm EST and with Doug Llewelyn on February 16th at 12pm EST
+Close Up Radio will feature Rashid Coleman in an interview with Doug Llewelyn on February 16th at 12pm EST

 Listen to the show on BlogTalkRadio